jdohea/fuxi/demo/Readme.md

     1. x3 .h5 files.
 These files are train, validation and test files.
     2. A columns.txt file.
 This file is used to make creating the dataset_config.yaml file in the config folder in the demo section of this repository.

-Before we run our experiment we neec a folder in the data section of this repository.
+Before we run our experiment we need a folder in the data section of this repository.
 Evey experiment needs to contain the following
  1. train.h5 valid.h5 and test.h5 files
  2. feature_map.json, feature_vocab.json and feature_processor.pkl